cynchro/andy_test/mikko_test.md

-**NOTE:** For this development use only PHP 7.4.3, do not use any library or any framework only PHP Object-Oriented Programming because the idea is that they can evaluate my use of the language without any Framework, which facilitates the development.

-Thanks a lot!

-# use mode

-chmod 777 -R to Files folder.

-php generator.php <year>

-Example:

-php generator.php 2022

 # The assignment (max 1h30): Salary Payment Date tool

 This assignment gives us a good understanding about the thought-process and the capabilities of the developer.
 This doesn’t have to be a rock-solid, highly scalable super fancy production-ready application, but just something that allows us to get an idea of the developer's skills and level.